ewels/hemnet-commuter/README.md

 They are used in the Dockerfile to create an empty skeleton database and user.

 If you are running Hemnet Commuter anywhere where another (potentially malicious) user could get to it, you should change the database credentials.
+Make a copy of `app/config_defaults.ini` called `app/config.ini` and save them there (this file will be ignored by git).

 ### Google Maps & TravelTime

 Hemnet Commuter uses the Google Maps API to fetch travel times between houses and your commute locations.
 It uses TravelTime to fetch a map of all potential commute locations within your criteria.

 For these features to work, you will need to get API keys for the two services.
-Save them in `app/config.ini`.
+Make a copy of `app/config_defaults.ini` called `app/config.ini` and save them there (this file will be ignored by git).

 ### First run